-Scared that about missing out on the Halloween fun?
+Scared of missing out on the Halloween fun?
 Have no fear!
-It’s easy to veganise your favourite traditional foods and activities.
-Keep reading for our tips on having a vegan Halloween!
+Read our tips on having a vegan Halloween.

 Vegan Halloween Sweets & Products

 - Cat Gingerbread Biscuit

 - Cherry Jellies Mini Loaves

 - Oat M!lk spooky Chocolate Bats & Ghouls